CodingByHarry/scum_discord_bot_os/README.md

 - `cd` into the directory
 - `git pull origin` to grab the latest code
 - `service scumbot restart` restart the service to pickup new code changes

+## Automatic Restart Reminders

+If you'd like the bot to warn players 15 minutes before automatc restarts you will need to create a schedule in MySQL - https://www.mysqltutorial.org/mysql-triggers/working-mysql-scheduled-event/

+We've kept examples of how to create an event in the database dump.
+Adjust them as needed.

+Create events that occur x minutes before each scheduled restart time with the below action.
+The game bot will pick these up and execute the `#Announce` command.

+`INSERT INTO announcements (content) VALUES ('The server will restart at 6PM AEST (about 15 minutes)')`

 ## Supported Commands